House or Apartment?

 Across Australia, the growing urban masses are increasingly fighting for property near city centres.
 Here people can enjoy cultural and entertainment precincts, shopping, facilities and plenty of opportunities for work, all backed up by solid infrastructure such as public transport.
 With limited land available, the only option is to build up, meaning medium- and high-density living is rapidly becoming the norm.

-Shortages of this highly desirable property are already apparent.
-The property market is quite literally much tighter the closer you get to any of Australia’s CBDs.
+The property market is quite literally much tighter the closer you get to any of Australia’s CBDs – evidence that the location is a key consideration in supply and demand.

 It comes back to supply & demand